ps4star/FSE/ref.md

 TABLE OF CONTENTS:

 1. Important notes about FSE
-1a.
+  a.
 Types
-1b.
+  b.
 Variables and Flags
 2. Environment Variables
 3. **Command Documentation (what you're probably looking for)**
 4. Example Code